haskus/haskus-manual/source/system/intro/approach.rst

    used internally but applications have to be written in Java and they have to use the Android interfaces.
 The difference is that we are using Haskell.

-The ``haskus-system`` framework and the systems using it are written with the Haskell language.
+``haskus-system`` framework and the systems using it are written with the Haskell language.
 We use GHC to compile Haskell codes, hence we rely on GHC's runtime system.
 This runtime system works on a bare-bones Linux kernel and manages memory (garbage collection), user-space threading,  asynchronous I/O,